jinmang2/bring_it_on/TIL/CS330/chapter01.md

 - 나 이거 보면서 추가로 공부했어!
 [Difference between multitask learning and transfer learning - StackExchange](https://stats.stackexchange.com/questions/255025/difference-between-multitask-learning-and-transfer-learning)

 위 글 보니, multi-task learning은 1997년부터 이어져온 개념같음. 이때 이미 learning to learn이란 키워드 존재.

-- **Transfer Learning**
-  - **Finetuning:** This is probably the pardigm of transfer learning that you are most familiar with.
-Here we have both source and target distributions, S(y|x) and T(y2|x2), where x  ≠ x2 and y1  ≠ y2.
-To fine tune you must have some labeled data in the target domain.
-We transfer knowledge by freezing the upper and intermediate layers, using a decaying LR etc. and adding lower layers trained specifically for the new classes.
-  - **Multitask Learning**: Here we have multiple tasks T1, T2, T3...Tn; these tasks are trained jointly.
-An example is you might train a multitask network for both sentiment classification and named entity recognition simultaneously.
-This is a form of TL because essentially you are transfering knowledge between the two during training.
-  - **Domain Adaptation**: This is similar to fine-tuning except ONLY the domain changes not the set of labels.
-So given two distributions S(y|x), T(y|x2) x ≠ x2, but y is the same.
-Most domain adaptation focuses on the unsupervised case where there is no labeled data in the target domain.
-Example: Adapting a model of labeled photos of cars from a simulator (source domain) to  unlabeled cars on streets (target domain).

-- **Metalearning (life-long learning):**  The goal of Meta-learning is to learn "general" properties (hyperparameters or weights) that are highly adaptable to new tasks.
-It learns these based on being trained on a large number of different tasks.
-In a way meta-learning can almost be thought of as "historical" multi-task learning in that it uses multiple different tasks to find this ideal set of properties.
-Recently, meta-learning tends focus on finding "model agnostic" solutions where as multi-task learning remains deeply tied to model architecture.